dinther/wavedisplay/README.md

 ## Usage

-There is a demo.html file in the repository for you to play with.
+There is a demo in the form of a index.html file in the repository for you to play with.

 Obtain your number array by whatever means works for you.
 But here is one way
 ```